pmpailis/rl-monopoly/README.md

  RLMonopoly
 =================

-RLMonopoly is a Reinforcment Learning library for the famous board game Monopoly.
-It is developed in .NET 3.5 Framework using C#.
+RLMonopoly is a Reinforcement Learning library for the famous board game Monopoly.
+It is developed in .NET 3.5 using C#.

-In this version ( alpha ) the environment and the agent are fully functional and working but the GUI is not actively bound to the procedures running in the background.
+In this version ( alpha ) the environment and the agent are fully functional but the GUI is not actively bound to the procedures running in the background.

 Moving towards beta version :